Melanie (singer): Career

 In the 1960s, Melanie started performing at The Inkwell, a coffee house in the West End section of Long Branch.
 After high school, her parents insisted that she attend college, so she studied acting at the American Academy of Dramatic Arts in New York.
 She began singing in the folk clubs of Greenwich Village, such as The Bitter End, and signed her first recording contract with Columbia Records.
 Melanie released two singles on the label in the U.S. She subsequently signed with Buddah Records and found her first chart success in Europe in 1969 with "Bobo's Party", which reached No. 1 in France.
-Her popularity in Europe resulted in performances on European television programs such as Beat-Club in West Germany.
+Her popularity in Europe resulted in performances on European television programs such as Beat-Club in West Germany and BBC in Concert in the UK.
 Her debut album received positive reviews from Billboard, which described her voice as "wise beyond her years" and said her "non-conformist approach to the selections on this LP make her a new talent to be reckoned with".

 Later in 1969, Melanie had a hit in the Netherlands with "Beautiful People".
 She was one of only three solo female artists who performed at the Woodstock festival in 1969, and her first hit song, "Lay Down (Candles in the Rain)", was inspired by the Woodstock audience lighting candles during her set as well as being influenced by her following of Indian spiritual master Meher Baba.
 The record became a hit in Europe, Australia, Canada, and the United States in 1970.
-The B-side of the single featured Melanie's spoken-word track, "Candles in the Rain".
+The B-side of the single featured Melanie's spoken-word track "Candles in the Rain".
 Her first top 10 hit in America was "Lay Down", which peaked at No. 6 on the Billboard singles chart and achieved worldwide success.
 Her later hits included "Peace Will Come (According To Plan)" and a cover of the Rolling Stones' "Ruby Tuesday".